What if the first practical use in the realm of time travel is already afoot, albeit on a circuitous trail.

 We are down the rabbit hole now!

 A few months ago along came a team of physicists from Iceland and Scandinavia who found that they could produce muons on demand.
-Without going into the devilish details they shone a laser beam onto some already condensed hydrogen making it condense even more and voila out came an abundance of muons.
+Without going into the devilish details they shone a laser beam onto some already condensed hydrogen making it condense even more and convert into a quantum semi-metal and voila out came an abundance of muons.
 Their result are confounding plenty of those in science who are made intensely uncomfortable by the complexity of atom-ecology.
 In fact an abundance of those muons, at least to those who study muons, seem to be very crazy muons.
 Since these Nordic muons behaved in a crazy manner, could they be the Mischugenons that mystified Teller and I?
 That is a good question, just maybe it is so.

 One aspect of a near luminal speed muon might be that it behaves at birth rather differently than one might expect, it is for all intents and quantum purposes ‘time dilated’ meaning it lives outside yours and my time landscape.
 As such it simply doesn’t obey the rules of our pedestrian particle physics.
 It might be here or it might be there or it might be everywhere at any given moment.
 Without resorting to calling Richard Feynman from the Ouija Board it’s perishingly challenging to keeps one’s wits.